yousty/event_store_client/docs/reading_events.md

 # => Success([#<EventStoreClient::DeserializedEvent 0x1>, #<EventStoreClient::DeserializedEvent 0x1>])
 ```

 This will return either `Dry::Monads::Success` with the list of events attached or `Dry::Monads::Failure` with an error.
-You can handle the result in next way:
+You can handle the result like this:

 ```ruby
 result = EventStoreClient.client.read('some-stream')